Akane Tsunemori: Creation

 Akane Tsunemori was conceptualized by Production I.G staff to be the most relatable character in the series, acting as an audience surrogate who would critique the setting and the ideological conflict between the protagonist Shinya Kogami and the antagonist Shogo Makishima.
 One of the staff's objectives for the series was also to chart Akane's transformation into a heroine.
+Writer Gen Urobuchi said that when he created Kogami and Tsunemori, he tried to balance their traits.
+Writer Tow Ubukata, who supervised the second anime series, called Kogami a "wild" character, the Japanese characters for his last name referring to his traits of loneliness and strength.
+The duo was further stated to resemble the lead characters from the Japanese police comedy-drama Bayside Shakedown, Sumire Onda and Shunsaku Aoshima.

 Akane is introduced in Psycho-Pass as an innocent rookie who matures through her experiences.
 During episode 11 of the series, one of Akane's best friends is murdered in front of her by Makishima.
 Urobuchi originally wanted the anime staff to show Akane's emotional reaction to the murder by having her throw up, but this did not make it to the final cut.
 Gen Urobuchi said that while creating Kogami and Akane, he tried to balance their traits but felt that Akane ended up becoming one of his strongest characters because of her development in the first television series when she clashed with Makishima and her ideals.

 Because the first Psycho-Pass series focused primarily on the clash between Kogami and Makishima, the second television series introduced an antagonist who acted as Akane's nemesis now that the plot centered around her.
 Psycho-Pass: The Movie characterized her as even more assertive and self-sufficient.
 Much attention is focused on Akane as Kogami is not present in contrast to the first series where the duo balanced each other's personalities.
 The creators were inspired by films like Apocalypse Now and Saving Private Ryan, to tell a story about Akane searching a war zone for the renegade Kogami.
 The non-romantic dynamic between the two characters appealed to the creators because of the deep trust they have for each other.